 - so their friends will accept them

-Collectively these excuses suggest a compensatory behaviour for low self-worth.
+Collectively these excuses suggest a compensatory behavior for low self-worth.

 - artistic expression

 - a visual display of a personal narrative

 - and some people hide behind their body piecing’s under their clothes, which suggests shame and guilt.

 Dopamine is the endorphin most often quoted by chemists as the major driver of addiction.
 Dopamine is also secreted into the neuron synapse as a result of pain.
 So it follows that people can become compulsive about feeling pain too, particularly if it then results in improved self-esteem among their peer group.